wicketbr/FreeCRM/README.md

 The example plugin will simple log a message to the console each time it runs, and to the logging file if you have one configured.

+If you are running in a load balanced environment with multiple instances of the application and you only want the background service to run on a specific instance, you can set the LoadBalancingFilter value in the BackgroundService section of appsettings.json to a value that must be matched in the name of the current System.Environment.MachineName.

 ### IIS Configuration for the Background Service

 If you are hosting on IIS and want to ensure that the background service is always running,